baires/shouldideploy/README.md

 ## Add your reasons

-Reasons are located under [reasons.ts](https://github.com/baires/shouldideploy/blob/master/helpers/reasons.ts)
+Reasons are located under [reasons](https://github.com/baires/shouldideploy/blob/master/helpers/reasons) folder.
+Files are separated by circunstance.

+Choose which language you want to add your reason and go ahead!

 ## API endpoint
 There is an enpoint to use on your CI or just for fun at `https://shouldideploy.today/api`